-Selina Solutions Concise Physics Class 10 Chapter 12 Radioactivity consists of topics such as structure of the atom and nucleus, atomic model, isotopes, isobars, isotones, Radioactivity, Radioactivity as an emission of alpha, beta and gamma radiations, properties of alpha particles, properties of beta particles and properties of gamma particles.
-Exercise questions at the end of the chapter help students understand the chapter in depth
+Selina Solutions Concise Physics Class 10 Chapter 12 Radioactivity consists of topics such as the structure of the atom and nucleus, atomic model, isotopes, isobars, isotones, Radioactivity, Radioactivity as an emission of alpha, beta and gamma radiations, properties of alpha particles, properties of beta particles and properties of gamma particles.
+Exercise questions at the end of the chapter help students understand the chapter in-depth

 List of subtopics covered in Selina Solutions Concise Physics Class 10 Chapter 12 Radioactivity